barryclark/jekyll-now/_drafts/2018-12-27-All-About-PSKoans.md

 tool seems to originate from a Ruby project &mdash; although at least a handful of other languages now have koan libraries available for learners.

-The concept of koans was first introduced to me when I first decided to learn how to code in F#.
+The concept of _kōans_ was first introduced to me when I first decided to learn how to code in F#.
 Initially, I struggled quite a bit.
 For those of you who mightn't be familiar with it, it's a bit of an unusual language that aims to bring functional language features into a .NET family language.